NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ===============================================  ======  =====  ===========  ========  =========  ================================================

   .. [#] HVACDistribution type must be AirDistribution (type: "regular velocity" or "gravity") or DSE.
-  .. [#] If FanPowerWattsPerCFM not provided, defaulted to 0.5 W/cfm if AFUE <= 0.9, else 0.375 W/cfm.
+  .. [#] If FanPowerWattsPerCFM not provided, defaulted to 0 W/cfm if gravity distribution system, else 0.5 W/cfm if AFUE <= 0.9, else 0.375 W/cfm.
   .. [#] If there is a cooling system attached to the DistributionSystem, the heating and cooling systems cannot have different values for FanPowerWattsPerCFM.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.